 Round 1: ch 1, working along long edge of band sc 45 times around evenly.
 (45)

-Round 2: ch 1, starting in first st sc, sc , sphdc stitch (see notes section above), *sc, sc, sphdc, repeat around ending with 1 sphdc in last st, sl st to the top of the first st in row.
+Round 2: ch 1, sc in the first st, sc , sphdc stitch (see notes section above), *sc, sc, sphdc, repeat around ending with 1 sphdc in last st, sl st to the top of the first st in row.
 (45)

-Round 3: ch 1, starting in first st sc, sphdc, sc, sc, *sphdc, sc, sc, repeat from * around ending with a sphdc and sc in last st, sl st to top of the first st in the row.
+Round 3: ch 1, sc in the first st, sphdc, sc, sc, *sphdc, sc, sc, repeat from * around ending with a sphdc and sc in last st, sl st to top of the first st in the row.
 (45)

 Round 4: ch 1, starting in first st sphdc, sc, sc, *sphdc, sc, sc, repeating from * around and ending with a sc in the last st, sl st to top of first st. (45)